 Partners will now have access to the vendor’s entire portfolio of solutions, comprising enterprise products and security under the unified BlackBerry Partner Program.

 Previously the vendor had its own BlackBerry Enterprise Partner Program (BEPP) for solutions providers.
 Separate from this was its BlackBerry Cylance Partner Program for security resellers and consultants.

 However, now unified partners will be required to use a single registration program.
 In addition, the unified scheme will adopt Cylance’s tiers of Gold, Platinum and Emerald, as opposed to the Enterprise’s Silver, Gold and Platinum.

-According to BlackBerry, elect value-added distributors will also have the ability to obtain back end rebates for achieving new business growth targets.
+According to BlackBerry, select value-added distributors will also have the ability to obtain back end rebates for achieving new business growth targets.

 In addition, the program will include a new online modular training curriculum for Partner Sales and Partner Technical Sales focused specifically on BlackBerry Spark Suites.
 Other features will include products for demonstration, sales support and marketing development funds.